mads-hartmann/new/README.md

 Before switching to nix (merging this branch) I want to

+- Figure out how to use some of the built in pre-commit hooks like end-of-file-fixer
 - Document shell.nix better
 - Version locking (forgot the name of the tool)
 - Do I want to use cachix as a binary cache?
 Is it useful when I don't nix-build anything?